necst/VersalAutomationTemplate/README.md

 _make aie_compile_x86_ : compile your code for x86 architecture.
 _make aie_simulate_x86_ : simulate your x86 architecture.
 _make aie_compile_ : compile your code for VLIW architecture, as your final hardware for HW ad HW_EMU.
-_make aie_compile_x86_ : simulate your code for VLIW architecture, as your final hardware.
+_make aie_simulate_ : simulate your code for VLIW architecture, as your final hardware.
 _make clean_ : removes all the output file created by the commands listed above.

 ### data_movers